olexxa62-code/helium_lambda_kappa/REVISION_SUMMARY.md

 - .gitignore

 **Removed references**:
-- All mentions of "System A.1-A.8" (each system is independent)
+- All cross-system references (each system is independent)
 - Cross-references to other projects
 - Comparative statements with other systems